dpark369/Tangled-Seoul/README.md

 # Tangled-Seoul

-A landing page for an accessory shop based in Seoul, South Korea
+A responsive landing page for an accessory shop based in Seoul, South Korea.

 ## Tech used

+HTML, CSS, Javascript and Bootstrap 5